tsuereth/glog/content/post/2017/07/10_pitfallplanet.md

 +++

-{{% game "Pitfall Planet" %}}Pitfall Planet{{% /game %}} is the endearing story of two simple robots trying to repair their spaceship, by harvesting ore from co-operative puzzle-platform levels.
+<game:Pitfall Planet> is the endearing story of two simple robots trying to repair their spaceship, by harvesting ore from co-operative puzzle-platform levels.

 As in any successful co-op game, you can grab and throw your fellow robot, over an obstacle -- or off of a cliff.